Exyht/exyht/README.md

 Besides You can *Block IP*, *Manage flagged comment*, etc very easily from your admin page.

+## Contribute

+Exyht is 100% open source.
+So contribute in Exyht and make it great.

+## Report Bugs or issues/ Pull request

+Bugs always exist.
+Report any bug or issue in https://github.com/Exyht/exyht/issues and Pull request in https://github.com/Exyht/exyht/pulls.

 ## LICENSE

 Licensed under the GNU General Public License Version 2.0 (or later).
 You may not use this software if you do not agree with the License.